Pandaroses/doubletapp/notes/nea.typ

   [Djikstra's], [O($V + E$)], [O($V$)],
   [Manhattan Distance], [O(1)], [O(1)],
 )

+overall, manhattan distance is the best option for this project, as at max the grid would be 6x6, in which using A-star would be overkill, and manhattan distance is the fastest, while djikstra's is the slowest, and would be too slow for the game.

 == Prototyping
 A rudimentary prototype has been made, which tested out multiple different input methods for simultaneous inputs, which has finalized in a "cursor"-based system, where you have two cursors controlled by Wasd-like movement, with each set of controls representing their respective cursor, additionally it has been decided that both cursors need to be on individual Tiles, to prevent copying movements on each hand. this prototype also implemented server-side move verification, making it more difficult to cheat.
 Finally, the UI design of the prototype will be used in later iterations of the project.